Zayn Malik and Harry Styles’ One Direction Experience

 Few would guess Zayn Malik had never even sung in front of his parents prior to his audition.
 Z sang in his bedroom, sometimes recording himself but Z had never sung in front of an audience of any type until he went to audition.

-While One Direction’s Harry Styles was probably up at dawn, before his X-factor audition, Zayn Malik explains in Zayn, he didn’t want to get out of bed that day.
+While One Direction’s Harry Styles was probably up at dawn, before his X-Factor audition, Zayn Malik explains in Zayn, he didn’t want to get out of bed that day.
 Malik’s mom actually had trouble getting Z up.

 “I always tell the story as if I was just being lazy, but actually I know deep down I was grappling with crippling nerves.
 That’s something I have always struggled with.
 I was never that overconfident, performing kid who wants to sing for everyone.”

 Harry Styles rapidly became that kind of performing kid, if he wasn’t before.
 Harry Styles adored being on stage with One Direction, perhaps as much as Zayn Malik was anxious about it.
-The One Direction stage was a totally different for Harry Styles than it was for Zayn Malik.
+The One Direction stage was totally different for Harry Styles than it was for Zayn Malik.

 Harry Styles performed with the band White Eskimo before X-Factor placed him in One Direction.
 Zayn Malik had never sung outside his bedroom before.
 It was an extreme culture shock for Malik, but Styles took it in stride.